-Thanks to NPWS staff for finding, collecting and submitting samples and reporting incidents.
-Those on the frontline in 2013 included Sean Breen, Kieran Buckley, Noel Bugler, Damian Clarke, Cameron Clotworthy, Maurice Eakin, Triona Finnen, Ann Fitzpatrick, Ciara Flynn, Niall Harmey, Clare Heardman, Elaine Keegan, James Kilroy, Annette Lynch, John Matthews, Emer Magee, David McDonagh, Declan O'Donnell, Barry O'Donoghue, Tim O'Donoghue, Tim Roderick and Fiona Wheeldon.

-Micheál Casey and staff of the Regional Veterinary Laboratories are credited for their professionalism and diligence.
-Ed Malone and Barbara O'Leary of the State Laboratory for expert analysis of toxin levels.
-The Golden Eagle Trust, in particular Lorcan O'Toole, Marc Ruddock and Allan Mee for reports and advice.
-BirdWatch Ireland, in particular John Lusby for reports and advice.
-The majority of data on road traffic incidents involving Barn Owls was provided by John Lusby (and reported to John by members of the public).
+Staff of NPWS for finding, collecting and submitting samples and reporting incidents.

+Staff of the Regional Veterinary Laboratories for their professionalism and diligence.

+The State Laboratory for expert analysis of toxin levels.

+The Golden Eagle Trust and BirdWatch Ireland for reports and advice.

 Local wildlife rehabilitators and Wildlife Rehabilitation Ireland for providing an insight on the prevalence and nature of non-poison/persecution related incidents.

 Private veterinary practices for providing x-ray services.

 The media for reporting on poisoning and persecution and bringing these serious issues to the public.

-Appendix 1: Persecution and Poisoning Incidents Recorded between 2007 and 2012
+Appendix 1: Persecution and Poisoning Incidents Recorded between 2007 and 2013